 What is an abstract noun?
 If you are looking for words to describe conceptual ideas, you might want to use abstract nouns.
-Abstract nouns are a type of noun that illustrate metaphysical concepts — notions that someone can not identify with their physical senses.
+You may have known that bbstract nouns are a type of noun that illustrate metaphysical concepts — notions that someone can not identify with their physical senses.
 But what else is there to abstract nouns and how do you use them?
-This article will explore what abstract nouns are, show some examples of abstract nouns, and compare them to their grammatical opposite — concrete nouns.
+This article will explore what abstract nouns are, show some examples of abstract nouns, and compare them to their grammatical opposite – concrete nouns.

 What is an Abstract Noun?

 What is an abstract noun?
 In English, Abstract nouns refer to abstract objects which you cannot see, hear, touch, smell, or taste (ideas or concepts).

 An abstract noun is a type of noun that refers to a concept or idea.
 Abstract nouns illustrate things that can not be touched, tasted, smelled, seen, heard, or otherwise felt through the physical senses.
 They do not refer to physical objects, but rather notions, emotions, or states of being.

 Abstract nouns can be used to refer to feelings and ideas, and also events that are conceptual and unspecific in nature (like a “holiday” or a “birthday“).
 Since abstract nouns reference things that can not be perceived with the five senses, they are contrasted with concrete nouns.